Our lasagna is so good, it gets eaten for breakfast!

 1 egg

-8 oz box of uncooked lasagna noodles (we use the whole grain – it’s WAY better)
+8 oz box of uncooked lasagna noodles

 3 - 6 oz packages of sliced mozzarella cheese or 2 packages of 10 slices of mozzarella